Tucker Carlson ‘Steamrolls’ Ben Smith During Awkward Semafor Rollout Interview

 The tone of their interview was set almost immediately when Carlson began by swiping at Lorenz, a frequent target of his on-air attacks, remarking that he was “heartened” to hear someone ask Lorenz hard questions.

-“You’ll let me ask questions and not steamroll me because you’re a professional,” Smith responded before the steamrolling—as CUNY journalism professor Jeff Jarvis identified it—began.
+“You’ll let me ask questions and not steamroll me because you’re a professional,” Smith responded before the steamrolling—as critics of the interview repeatedly identified it—began.

 The Semafor co-founder launched into a question on whether Carlson believes white people are superior to other races.
 “No, of course not,” the Fox News host responded with a chuckle.